a-broken-angel/tasklist/README.md

 ## Notes

-Describe any challenges encountered while building the app.
-It was a good oppurtunity to work with the Android Studio.
+Describe any challenges encountered while building the app. : It was challenging to work with a new environment like Android Studio.

 ## License